goderich/dissertation/dissertation.md

 - Proto-Atayal final \*-b devoicing,
 - prepenultimate vowel lenition.

 Each one of these sound changes does not constitute compelling evidence on its own, but five changes together, supported by shared innovations and aberrations in the lexicon, are a lot more convincing.
 Fortition of Proto-Atayal \*w in the third-to-last syllable must also have occurred at this stage, see reflexes of Proto-Atayal \*wariyuŋ 'neck' and \*waqanux 'sambar deer'.
-The specific definitions of all sound changes are given in @sec:proto-atayal-to-dialects. @tbl:pa-to-pnna-consonants demonstrates how these changes affected Proto-Atayal consonants in Proto-Nuclear Nothern Atayal.
+The specific definitions of all sound changes are given in @sec:proto-atayal-to-dialects. @tbl:pa-to-pnna-consonants demonstrates how these changes affected Proto-Atayal consonants in Proto-Nuclear Nothern Atayal (PNNA).

 : Reflexes of Proto-Atayal consonants in Proto-Nuclear Northern Atayal {#tbl:pa-to-pnna-consonants}